learn-co-curriculum/fe-js-fundamentals-intro/README.md

 ## JavaScript Fundamentals

-his unit will cover the fundamentals of the JavaScript programming language.
+This unit will cover the fundamentals of the JavaScript programming language.

 ## Topics Covered